robert-luis/NLP_Tech_Assignment_2/readme.md

 As can be seen, the 2 example sentences contain verbs that are correctly labeled as predicates and their arguments.
 So, we can conclude that the preprocessing works well.<br>

 ## References<br>
-* Xavier Carreras and Lluís Màrquez.
-2005.
+* Carreras.X., and Màrquez.
+L., (2005).
 Introduction to the CoNLL-2005 Shared Task: Semantic Role Labeling.
 In Proceedings of the Ninth Conference on Computational Natural Language Learning (CoNLL-2005), pages 152–164, Ann Arbor, Michigan.
 Association for Computational Linguistics.
-* Liu.S., Agam.G., Grossman.D (n.d).
-Generalized Sentiment-Bearing Expression Features for Sentiment Analysis.
-Retrieved from: https://aclanthology.org/C12-2072.pdf
+* Joshi.M., and Penstein-Rosé.
+C., (2009).
+Generalizing Dependency Features for Opinion Mining.
+In Proceedings of the ACL-IJCNLP 2009 Conference Short Papers, pages 313–316, Suntec, Singapore.
+Association for Computational Linguistics.